Isospin dependence of nuclear EMC effect from global QCD analysis: Theoretical framework

 In $\hel$, the isovector contributions will be zero since the spectator system for scattering from the proton in a $\hel$ nucleus is an isospin-0 $pn$ pair; for $\tri$, on the other hand, isovector exchange is allowed,

 Using Eqs.~(\ref{eq.delta0}) and (\ref{eq.delta1}), we can therefore write the set of off-shell $u$ and $d$ PDFs in the proton in the $A=2$ and $A=3$ nuclei as

 so that all of the off-shell functions can be expressed in terms of the four basis off-shell functions $\delta u_0$, $\delta d_0$, $\delta u_1$, and $\delta d_1$.
-However, since there are only 3 unique experimental constraints from the \MAR experiment ($\hel$/$D$, $\tri$/$D$, $D$/$p$), the number of functions that can be determined from data needs to be reduced to three.
-In this work we explore several scenarios in which specific constraints are placed on the off-shell functions in order to realize this.
-These include the presence of: \begin{enumerate} \item[(i)] only isoscalar off-shell corrections, with isovector off-shell function set to zero \\ ($\delta u_0 \neq \delta d_0$,\ \ $\delta u_1 = \delta d_1 = 0$); \item[(ii)] symmetric isoscalar and asymmetric isovector off-shell corrections \\ ($\delta u_0 = \delta d_0 \equiv \delta q_0$,\ \ $\delta u_1 \neq \delta d_1$). \end{enumerate} Other scenarios are not as well physically motivated.
-For example, including isovector corrections only would not allow any off-shell effects in $\hel$, while allowing asymmetric isoscalar but symmetric isovector corrections would contradict expectations from mean field calculations of nuclear forces~\cite{Thomas:1989vt, Saito:1992rm, Mineo:2003vc, Cloet:2006bq, Guichon:2018uew}.
-As discussed in Sec.~\ref{s.QCDanalysis} below, our analysis suggests a slight preference of the data for scenario (ii) over scenario (i).
+However, since there are only three unique experimental constraints from the inclusive nuclear DIS data (on $D$, $\hel$, and $\tri$ nuclei), the number of functions that can be determined from data needs to be reduced to at most three.
+Naturally, the reduction of the number of functions to be determined should be made in the most physically motivated way possible.
+Setting $\delta u_1$ equal to $\delta d_1$, for instance, would contradict expectations from mean field calculations of nuclear forces~\cite{Thomas:1989vt, Saito:1992rm, Mineo:2003vc, Cloet:2006bq, Guichon:2018uew}, so it is more reasonable to set the isoscalar functions equal, $\delta u_0 = \delta d_0 \equiv \delta q_0$.
+This allows us to obtain the most faithful representation of the uncertainties possible on quantities that are sensitive to off-shell corrections, such as nuclear EMC ratios, while taking into account the limits of the experimental data and keeping the model physically motivated.

+We have also tested two other scenarios with isovector off-shell corrections switched off, $\delta u_1 = \delta d_1 = 0$, namely, one with $\delta u_0 \neq \delta d_0$ and one with $\delta u_0 = \delta d_0$.
+For the former, we find that the experimental data cannot distinguish between the individual $\delta u_0$ and $\delta d_0$ flavors, and these end up being highly correlated.
+This further motivates the choice of setting the isoscalar off-shell functions equal and fitting the three independent functions $\delta q_0$, $\delta u_1$, and $\delta d_1$.
+In practice, we find that the extracted isoscalar function $\delta q_0$ is very similar to the isoscalar off-shell contribution extracted when isovector effects are set to zero, which demonstrates the stability of the extracted isoscalar component.